Cxlys/ECM1410-socmedia-project/README.md

 	• A way to refer to original or comment posts
 	• They cannot be endorsed or commented

-When an endorsement is removed, all of its endorsements should also be removed.
+When a Post is removed, all of its endorsements should also be removed.

 Front-end not important, back-end correctness will be tested through the back-end interface on submission.
 Interface is SocialMediaTestApp?